TDarkShadow/iheartnewvegas/main.md

 Additional files to install:
 - **Strapless Update** (Optional files)
   Removes the leather straps.
-  - **Merge** with the main file.
 - [**Canvas Backpacks - Remade Tweaks**](https://github.com/Sigourn/iheartnewvegasrepository/blob/main/Canvas%20Backpacks%20-%20Remade%20Tweaks.7z)
   Edits the icons and stats of the backpacks.
   - BAIN options to install:
     - [00] JSUE
-      Gives JSUE-appropriate stats to the backpacks, increasing their value, reducing their carry weight capacity, and adding more penalties for equipping them.

 ## VISUALS